First National Bank of SC, Steeped in Tradition, Seamlessly Migrates to ASCEND

 First National will go through its first audit with ASCEND in a couple of months.
 ASCEND has more report-generating options than their old software, which Wiggins expects to make audits less labor-intensive.
 “If the auditors want a report by vendor, we can do that.
 If they want to report by expense category, we can do that, too,” he says.

-“They told me that when we’re ready to do some of the other things, they’ll open those up for us.
-It’s much better than paying for stuff we’re not able to use, and feeling pressured to go ahead and get started since we’re already paying,”
+“We are currently only running the Accounts Payable and Prepaid modules of ASCEND – when we are ready for other modules, they will open those up for us.
+It’s much better than paying for modules we’re not using, and feeling pressured to go ahead and get started before we are ready.” says Wiggins.

 “This way, it happens on our schedule.
 We can do it the way we want to do it.”

 With ASCEND, it’s much easier to recover from a data entry mistake than with their old system.
 “Say you reversed two numbers in a check run.
 In the old system, if you made a mistake, our recovery process was much more involved and could take hours.
 With this program, you just delete that file, recreate it, and run it again.”

 Wiggins also likes the built-in feature to catch duplicate invoices.
 Already, it’s alerted First National to two double-scanned invoices—the result of branch managers mistakenly resending invoices they had already sent to HQ.

 “Everybody’s busy.
 They’re just trying to get it off their desk and onto somebody else’s,” Wiggins says.